About Us

 DIVISION OVERVIEW:

-The Energy Analysis and Environmental Impacts (EAEI) Division measures and analyzes energy use, emissions to the environment, and the technological, market, and policy approaches to improve efficiency and mitigate energy-related impacts.
-This research informs work spanning basic science and technology development, efficiency standards, and decision-making for the benefit of governments, societies, and the global environment.
-The division has developed analytical and experimental methods and tools to identify and assess the technical, economic, and market potential of energy technologies and to measure and analyze electricity, gas, and end-use services, as well as their associated social, economic, health, and environmental impacts.
+The Energy Analysis and Environmental Impacts (EAEI) Division performs research and development to support effective utilization of energy technologies, ensuring an integrated energy system that is affordable, reliable, resilient, and secure.
+The division has developed analytical and experimental methods and tools to identify and assess the technical, economic, and market potential of energy technologies and to measure and analyze energy supply and demand, as well as their associated social, economic, health, and environmental impacts.

 RESEARCH OBJECTIVES:

-EAEI’s domestic and international energy policy and environmental impacts research addresses a wide range of challenging energy topics, including:
+EAEI’s research addresses a wide range of challenging energy topics, including:

-EAEI researchers provide rigorous and innovative scientific research and technical assistance to federal, state, and local government agencies in the United States and throughout the world — helping these entities develop long-term strategies, policies, and programs that facilitate energy efficiency and the deployment of clean energy technology with minimum environmental and health impacts in all sectors and industries.
+EAEI researchers provide rigorous and innovative scientific research and technical assistance to federal, state, and local government agencies and industries — helping these entities develop long-term strategies, policies, and programs that achieve their energy technology goals with minimal environmental and health impacts.